HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 We discovered that over 50% of mobile sites include the prefers-reduced-motion media query, up from 34% in 2022.
-This is important because [digital animations can harm individuals with vestibular disorders](https://kb.iu.edu/d/bizw); using this query allows for adapting or removing such animations to improve accessibility.
-Mozilla's Developer community has some good resources on [building motion-sensitive sites](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
+This is important because <a hreflang="en" href="https://kb.iu.edu/d/bizw">digital animations can harm individuals with vestibular disorders</a>; using this query allows for adapting or removing such animations to improve accessibility.
+Mozilla's Developer community has some good resources on <a href="https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-motion">building motion-sensitive sites</a>.

-The [Sustainability chapter](https://almanac.httparchive.org/en/2024/sustainability) has some great statistics on the rise in the use of animations, and the impact on digital sustainability.
+The [Sustainability](./sustainability) chapter has some great statistics on the rise in the use of animations, and the impact on digital sustainability.

 For contrast, only 12% of desktop and mobile websites utilize the prefers-color-scheme media query, which is up from 8% in 2022.
 To enhance content readability it is a good practice to allow your users to adjust display modes.
 The prefers-color-scheme query enables browsers to detect the user's preferred color scheme, supporting light and dark modes.
 The prefers-contrast query is valuable for users with low vision or photosensitivity by enabling high contrast modes.

-Support for [forced-contrast](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors) increased about 4% in 2024 to about 14% for desktop.
+Support for <a href="https://developer.mozilla.org/docs/Web/CSS/@media/forced-colors">forced-contrast</a> increased about 4% in 2024 to about 14% for desktop.
 Forced Colors Mode is an accessibility feature designed to enhance text readability through improved color contrast.
 When activated, the user's operating system takes control of most color-related styles, overriding website color settings.
 This mode disables common patterns like background images to ensure more predictable text-to-background contrast.
-The most well-known implementation is Windows' High Contrast Mode, now called [Contrast Themes](https://support.microsoft.com/en-us/topic/fedc744c-90ac-69df-aed5-c8a90125e696).
+The most well-known implementation is Windows' High Contrast Mode, now called <a hreflang="en" href="https://support.microsoft.com/en-us/topic/fedc744c-90ac-69df-aed5-c8a90125e696">Contrast Themes</a>.
 These themes offer alternative color palettes with low and high contrast options, and allow users to customize the system colors to their preference.
 Use of \-ms-high-contrast has decreased slightly in 2024 to about 23%.

-This can be emulated in [Edge](https://blogs.windows.com/msedgedev/2024/04/29/deprecating-ms-high-contrast/) and [Chrome](https://developer.chrome.com/docs/devtools/rendering/emulate-css/), so it is now easier to test.
+This can be emulated in <a hreflang="en" href="https://blogs.windows.com/msedgedev/2024/04/29/deprecating-ms-high-contrast/">Edge</a> and <a href="https://developer.chrome.com/docs/devtools/rendering/emulate-css/">Chrome</a>, so it is now easier to test.

 ## **Navigation**